CSF coccidioides complement fixation test

 How the Test Will Feel

 - You lie on your side with knees pulled up toward your chest and chin tucked downward.
-Or, you sit up, but bent forward.
+Or, you sit up, but you are bent forward.

 - After your back is cleaned, the doctor injects a local numbing medicine (anesthetic) into your lower spine.